VirgilSecurity/virgild/README.md

 # Use `docker run` for the first time.
 $ docker run --name=virgild -p 80:8080 virgilsecurity/virgild

-# Use `docker start` if you have stopped it.
+# Use `docker start` if you stopped it.
 $ docker start virgild
 ```

 ### Local PKI
-Virgild card will be generated on first running the program.
+Virgild card will be generated on the first program start.
 All information  will be stored in */srv/virgild.conf*  config file so we recomended add a volume for persistence.
-Run the docker container by following commands
+Run docker container using following commands

 ```
 # Pull image from Docker Hub.